xm-online/xm-ms-timeline/README.md

 This is a "microservice" application intended to be part of a microservice architecture, please refer to the [Doing microservices with JHipster][] page of the documentation for more information.

 This application is configured for Service Discovery and Configuration with Consul.
 On launch, it will refuse to start if it is not able to connect to Consul at [http://localhost:8500](http://localhost:8500).
 For more information, read our documentation on [Service Discovery and Configuration with Consul][].

+**Note:** `gradle-local.properties` added to `.gitignore` and must never be committed into GIT project repository.

+For details about gradle script properties substitution see Readme of [Gradle Properties Plugin][].

 ## Development